Advances in 3D Neural Stylization: A Survey: Background

-Equipped with background from 2D visual style transfer, let us now explore the background for 3D neural stylization.
-In this section, let us first briefly introduce neural 3D representations and then discuss neural rendering techniques.
+Equipped with a background in neural style transfer, let us now briefly discuss 3D content generation methods, which serve as the background and provide valuable insights for 3D neural stylization subsequently.